Photograph by Ven. Mishin Roelofs

 An international community practising and teaching Dogen’s Zen since 1985.

 -Ven.
-Anzan Hoshin roshi, beginning teisho 4: "This is Not the Samadhi of Dharmata," Monday, December 6, 2004 in the teisho series "Essentially Real: Commentaries on Eihei Dogen zenji’s 'Hossho: Dharmata'."
+Anzan Hoshin roshi, beginning teisho 6: "Coming Thus As Us" Saturday, December 7, 2005 in the teisho series "Essentially Real: Commentaries on Eihei Dogen zenji’s 'Hossho: Dharmata'."

 To Schedule a Retreat